 Let’s review what a DPA is, what needs to be included in a DPA, and examples of DPA clauses.

 Article 28(3) of GDPR requires that controllers, processors, and sub-processors must enter into written contracts, or data processing agreements, in order to share personal data.
-DPAs establish roles and responsibilities for controllers, processors, and sub-processors, and create liability limitations.
+Data Processing Agreements (DPAs) establish roles and responsibilities for controllers, processors, and sub-processors, and create liability limitations.

 Essentially, a DPA is a form of assurance that the processor or sub-processor performs their due diligence to ensure the privacy of personal data.
 For instance, if a controller and processor enter into a DPA and the processor experiences a breach, then the DPA would potentially limit the controller’s liability for breaches.

 What needs to be included in a DPA?
 GDPR is very prescriptive when it comes to DPA requirements.
 Article 28(3) states that DPA’s must include specific details regarding the processing of personal data, including:

 - The subject matter of processing